Ashura09/Aurource/README.md

 # Aurource
-Source Engine 2013 Enhancement to be closer to Source Engine 2011, thanks to Source Engine 2013 CE for MSVC2019 support
+Source Engine 2013 Enhancement to be closer to Source Engine 2011.
+Thanks to Source Engine 2013 CE for MSVC2019 support.

 # Features
 1. 2011-styled Font